-- An ambient temperature varying between 20°C and 24°C.
+- An ambient temperature varying between 20°C and 26°C.

-The values measured in our classrooms and school buildings are well below these thresholds.
-The actions taken in the classrooms are mainly aimed at increasing the comfort levels of students and staff.
+The values measured in our classrooms and school buildings are well below the thresholds set by the CNESST in the Regulation respecting occupational health and safety.
+The actions taken in the classrooms are mainly aimed at increasing the comfort levels of students and school staff.